fortran-lang/fortran-lang.org/source/learn/quickstart/variables.md

 end program variables
 ```

-{% include note.html content="Fortran code is __case-insensitive__; you don't have to worry about the
+>Fortran code is __case-insensitive__; you don't have to worry about the
-capitalisation of your variable names, but it's good practice to keep it consistent." %}
+capitalisation of your variable names, but it's good practice to keep it consistent.

 Note the additional statement at the beginning of the program: `implicit none`.
 This statement tells the compiler that all variables will be explicitly declared; without
 this statement variables will be implicitly typed according to the letter they begin with.

-{% include important.html content="Always use the `implicit none` statement at
+>Always use the `implicit none` statement at
 the beginning of each program and procedure.
 Implicit typing is considered bad practice in
-modern programming since it hides information leading to more program errors." %}
+modern programming since it hides information leading to more program errors.

 Once we have declared a variable, we can assign and reassign values to it using the assignment operator `=`.